Your sales leads are like the Legos that help you build your business.

 It helps you build a more efficient sales process.

-And don’t you just love a strategy that makes your team more efficient?
+And don’t you just love a strategy that makes your team more efficient with winning over qualified leads?

 With a good lead distribution strategy in place, the most qualified reps will be connected with new leads, giving them the ability to close sales faster.